BellaMrx/CSS_Guide/README.md

     - 3.3.
 Pass values to CSS properties
 4. The box model of CSS
     - 4.1.
 The classic box model
+    - 4.2.
+The newer alternative box model of CSS

 --------------------------------------------------------------------------------------------